Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   - Added proposal for COSE bindings and key reference types.

 - 03
-  - Renamed section "Using HMAC to adapt a KEM without {integrity protection => ciphertext integrity}"
+  - Renamed section "Using HMAC to adapt a KEM without {integrity protection => ciphertext integrity}".
-  - Fixed info argument to HMAC in section "Using HMAC to adapt a KEM without ciphertext integrity"
+  - Fixed info argument to HMAC in section "Using HMAC to adapt a KEM without ciphertext integrity".
+  - Added reference to Shoup for definition of key encapsulation mechanism.